nvtkaszpir/prusa-connect-camera-script/docs/index.md

 This project aims to make it easier to use any camera to be used as Prusa Connect camera.

+## Features

+- allows to read images from CSI cameras, USB cameras, RTSP streams, still images...
+- do not send pictures if the printer is offline
+- store data in memory to prevent MicroSD wear out
+- verbose error messages to see if the image capture works
+- ability to run multiple cameras in separate instances

+## Planned

+- run in container

 ## Architecture

 ```mermaid